Southwark London England About Methodology

 Surviving the transformation

-Datchelor Place remains a working-class residential street, despite the radical changes to its surroundings.
-The street is lined with Victorian and Edwardian terraced housing, many with the characteristic red-brick facade typical of London’s inner-south developments.
-The immediate area is mixed use—nearby are local convenience shops, takeaways, and small businesses serving residents, interspersed with newer developments and construction sites.
-Access to public transport is excellent: the street lies within walking distance of Elephant & Castle station, one of London’s major transport hubs, and multiple bus routes serve the neighbourhood.
+Datchelor Place remains a quiet working-class residential street.
+The street is lined with Victorian and Edwardian terraced housing with characteristic red-brick facades typical of London’s inner-south developments.
+The immediate area is mixed use—nearby are local convenience shops, takeaways, and small businesses serving residents.
+Access to public transport is good via multiple bus routes along Camberwell Road and Camberwell New Road, with Denmark Hill and Elephant & Castle stations both reachable on foot.
 The area has considerable cultural diversity, reflecting south London’s longstanding role as a destination for migrant communities.
-Nearby green space includes Burgess Park, a 26-acre mixed-use park roughly 12 minutes’ walk away, which offers sports facilities, gardens, and a nature reserve alongside its more urban amenities.
+Nearby green space includes Burgess Park, a 26-acre mixed-use park roughly 10 minutes’ walk away.

 ✦ ✦ ✦